 What is Florida SB 4-D?

 Senate Bill 4-D, signed May 2022, requires every condo building 3+ stories to conduct a Structural Integrity Reserve Study by year 30 of the building's life and fully fund reserves for 10 major structural components.
-Compliance deadline was December 31, 2024.
+As amended by HB 913, the SIRS deadline was December 31, 2025, with full reserve funding mandatory starting January 1, 2026.

 What is a special assessment?